/>

 More Details

-The Apple Pencil is super responsive and has pixel-perfect precision with industry-leading low latency to write, markup, or draw.
+In our testing of the Apple Pencil, we've found it to be super responsive and have pixel-perfect precision with industry-leading low latency to write, markup, or draw.
 It also has tilt sensitivity and palm-rejection technology, so the screen only recognizes the Apple Pencil, not your hand or finger.

 Also: How to pair and charge your Apple pencil